denis-mutuma/ring-buffer/README.md

    -  `cmake ..`
    -  `cmake --build .`

-3. If make changes to the source code, write custom unit tests, repeat step 2 and run the tests with by running the executable `RingBuffer` in the `build` folder.
+3. If you make changes to the source code, write custom unit tests, repeat step 2 and run the tests with by running the executable `RingBuffer` in the `build` folder.
+In this project, the [Unity](https://github.com/ThrowTheSwitch/Unity) testing framework was used.
+You can download it and uzip it in the `test/lib/Unity` folder.

 # Usage